natintosh/intl_phone_number_input/README.md

 ### What's new
     * As You Type Formatter: The Package now formats the input to it's selected national format
+    * You can now disable input formatting by setting inputFormat to false
     * Replaced TextField with
     * AutoValidate
     * TextStyle